Suman-K9/code_snippet/mortgagetype.md

 A Home Equity Line of Credit (HELOC) is a revolving credit line that allows homeowners to borrow against their home equity for purposes like renovations or debt consolidation.
 It typically has a variable interest rate, and borrowers only pay interest on the amount drawn.
 After a draw period of 5-10 years, the borrower enters a repayment phase to pay back the principal and interest.

+Green mortgages are specialized loans that incentivize the purchase or improvement of energy-efficient homes.
+They often offer benefits such as lower interest rates and increased loan amounts for properties that meet specific energy efficiency standards.
+These mortgages aim to promote sustainable living while providing financial advantages to borrowers.

+Smart mortgages for deposit holders offer benefits such as reduced interest rates and flexible payment options for borrowers who maintain a specified level of savings with the lender.
+These products often include financial management tools and loyalty rewards, encouraging savings while providing tailored mortgage solutions.
+By leveraging data analytics, lenders can better assess risk and customize offerings based on borrowers' financial behavior.